estuary/flow/site/docs/overview/comparisons.md

 ## Fivetran, Airbyte, and other ELT solutions

 Tools like Fivetran and Airbyte are purpose-built to move data from one place to another.
 These ELT tools typically model sources and destinations, and run regularly scheduled jobs to export from the source directly to the destination.
 Flow models things differently.
-Instead of modeling the world in terms of independent scheduled jobs that copy data from source to destination, Flow catalogs model a directed graph of
+Instead of modeling the world in terms of independent scheduled jobs that copy data from source to destination, Data Flows model a directed graph of
 [**captures**](../../concepts/captures) (reads from sources), [**derivations**](../../concepts/derivations) (transforms), and [**materializations**](../../concepts/materialization) (writes to destinations).